tensorflow/docs/site/en/r1/guide/datasets_for_estimators.md

 ### Manipulation

-Currently the `Dataset` would iterate over the data once, in a fixed order, and only produce a single element at a time.
+Currently, the `Dataset` would iterate over the data once, in a fixed order, and only produce a single element at a time.
 It needs further processing before it can be used for training.
 Fortunately, the `tf.data.Dataset` class provides methods to better prepare the data for training.
 The next line of the input